Akasho09/sem5/Computer Network/Endsem/Unit 2/Switching.md

 2. Virtual-Circuit Packet Switching: => On Data Link Layer

 In Virtual-Circuit Packet switching, a logical connection between the source and destination is made before transmitting any data.
 These logical connections are called virtual circuits.
 Each data frame follows these logical paths and provides a reliable way of transmitting data with less chance of data loss.

+##
+In a three-stage switch, the total number of crosspoints is
+2kN + k(N/n)2
+which is much smaller than the number of crosspoints in a single-stage switch (N2).

 # ALOHA